d-terrell/Spotipi-Recreation/README.md

 ```
  mv <path_to_cache_file> <path_to_cloned_repository>
 ```
-My case:
+My case both times:
 ```
- mv /home/donna/.cache /home/donna/myrepo/.cache
+ mv .cache spotipi/
 ```
+#### Difficulties:
+- The first time I attempted this .cache was seen as a file but the second time .cache was seen as a directory and I had to add the flaf -r to recursively copy the contents of the directory to the Pi Zero.

 ### Run the Installation Script to Complete the Build

-1. Installed the SpotiPi software on the Pi Zero.
+1. Install the SpotiPi software on the Pi Zero.
 ```
  cd spotipi
  sudo bash setup.sh
 ```

-2. Entered the values when prompted:
+2. Enter the values when prompted:

 - Spotify Client ID: the token created on the Spotify developer dashboard